 Integrating ICT with educational initiatives and activities.

-Exploring mechanisms for accreditation of on-line learning.

 Implementation of practical mechanisms to support e-Science related recommendations of the WSIS +10 Review process at the national, regional and global level.
 This includes funding modalities and financial support.

-Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance, e-learning, media, access are all of great importance to Indigenous Peoples).
+Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance, e-learning, media, access are all of great importance to Indigengggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg555699999999999999999999999999ooooooooooooooooooooous Peoples).
 A separate action line focusing specifically on inclusivity of Indigenous Peoples would highlight this important issue.

 Addressing the issue of affordable access.